Your Environment Is Communicating Before You Do

 Why We Misdiagnose Environmental Problems as People Problems

-Small Environmental Shifts Create Outsized Change
+Small Shifts Create Outsized Change

 Why This Perspective Feels Uncomfortable